Answers to many common questions about our style, equipment, first looks, and the general flow of the wedding day photography.

 Are you comfortable photographing in a dark reception venue, in front of reflective windows, under a tent, or in some other seemingly challenging condition?

-We want your wedding to look it's best for your guests and will will never tell you that a situation is too difficult or should be changed to accommodate photography.
-We are experts of lighting and have photographed weddings in nearly every circumstance and type of venue so please allow everyone to enjoy the beautiful sunset views and keep the house lights down low.
+I want your wedding to look it's best for your guests and will will never tell you that a situation is too difficult or should be changed to accommodate photography.
+I am an expertsof lighting and have photographed weddings in nearly every circumstance and type of venue so please allow everyone to enjoy the beautiful sunset views and keep the house lights down low.
 To cover any lighting situation, we are experienced in photographing with a mix of natural light, on camera flashes to bounce off of the walls and ceiling, and radio controlled off camera flashes set up on stands in various places.
 To put it in perspective, we have covered wedding ceremonies and receptions in even in a concert venue with no windows and entirely black walls and ceiling.

 Is a second photographer or assistant necessary?